space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 ### Guess Component
 - a heading that shows whatever the last guess was
 - a message that describes how far the last guess was from the correct number using the following ranges: 0, 1-2, 3-4, 5-9, 10-24, 25-49, 50+
-- some visual indication that maps distance between last guess and correct number to some visual feedback (like colors or upset baby images)
+- some visual indication that maps distance between last guess and correct number to some visual feedback (like images or colors)
     - EX: (0)-> blue, (1-2)-> green, (3-4)-> yellow-green, (5-9)->yellow, (10-24) -> yellow-orange, (25-49)->orange, (50+)->red
+    - EX: (0)-> happy baby, (1-2)-> grumpy baby, (3-4)-> sad baby, (5-9)->upset baby, (10-24) -> angry baby, (25-49)->very angry baby, (50+)->full tantrum baby

 # Project 1B: Number Guesser
 This project will extend the original number guesser, by both adding extra functionality and following a more sophisticated and flexible design.
-In this variation of the number guessing game, player two is allowed to make up to 5 attempts at guessing the correct number.
-In order for player two to better track how close their guesses are getting, each guess attempt will be represented by it's own instance of a Guess Component.
-When player two either guesses correctly or runs out of attempts, a sum of deviations from the correct score will be displayed as a way to summarize how close player two was over all attempts.
+Player 2 will now have a maximum 5 attempts to correctly guess the number inputted by player 1.
+To help Player 2 track their progress, each guess attempt will be represented by its own instance of a Guess Component to help track the guesses.
+Finally, as a way to

 ## High Level Changes to Original Number Guessing Game
+- keep all input validation functionality of guessing game
 - If you haven't done so already, create a good data model to back each Guess Component.
 Definine a new class called Guess
     - number correctNumber : the value entered by player 1
     - number value : value of the guess